kevinfarrugia/react-recipes/recipes/components.md

 With that in mind:

 __Use simple functions__ for _simple components that are not used extensively_; just because they're stateless, it doesn't mean they're pure components, or that you benefit from the performance enhancements of `React.PureComponent`.

+(In the future, React may implement optimizations for functional components to address this.)

 __Extend `React.PureComponent`__ when your component depends on simple props, and has a simple state, and you need better performance.